diffusioncon/Launchpad/TRACKS.md

 ## ETHBerlin and the DoD: community improvement bounties

-ETHBerlin and the <a href="http://decentralala.com/" target="_blank">Department of Decentralization</a> are coming to Diffusion 2019!
+ETHBerlin and the [Department of Decentralization](http://decentralala.com/) are coming to Diffusion 2019!
 We are excited to be hosting a track within the hackathon and there will be bounties of course.
 There will be Department of Decentralization Community Improvement Bounties focusing on all areas in the Convergence Stack, with a soft focus on Ethereum.
 Bounty details:

 - Middleware Community Improvement Bounty: during ETHBerlinZwei, DeFi reigned supreme.
 We saw incredible projects such as the mixer of mixers S.U.D.Z, Cherry Swap: swapping interest rates using the Compound Protocol, or Ratelock: fixed interest rates for lending/borrowing.